MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 > [!IMPORTANT]
 > You can configure settings using the Visual Studio setting **Tools** > **Options** > **Power Platform Tools**.
 >
-> Consider the option **Do not display Power Platform Explorer...** to speed up logon to your environment and **Download logs...** to get logs for deployment and DBSync operations.
+> Consider the option **Do not display Power Platform Explorer...** to speed up connecting to your environment and **Download logs...** to get logs for deployment and DBSync operations.
 >
 > :::image type="content" source="../media/unified-experience/D365FinOpsToolsOptions.png" alt-text="Tools options":::
 >